-NURS 372 Adult Health I (7)
+NURS/NUAD 383 Nursing Process in Adult Health (8)

-Application of theoretical concepts of therapeutic modalities to manage adult medical/surgical clients in secondary health care settings.
-Emphasis on acute well-defined health stressors and their effect on the whole person.
-LEC 4, LAB 9.
-Prereqs: NURS 344 and NURS 371.
+Application of theoretical concepts of therapeutic modalities to manage adult medical surgical clients.
+Emphasis on acute, well-defined health stressors and their effect on the whole person.
+Students are introduced to collaborative problem solving and to research-based clinical practice.
+Further development of skills from Foundations occurs as students provide care for individual clients.
+Nutritional needs and rehabilitation are integrated throughout the content.
+LEC 5, LAB 9.
+Prereqs: NURS/NUAD 344 and 381.
+NURS 383 Offered: Fall and Spring.
+NUAD 383 Offered: Spring.
+(Formerly NURS 372)

-NURS 448 Senior Seminar and Clinical Preceptorship (4)
+NURS/NUAD 448 Senior Seminar and Clinical Preceptorship (4)

 Refinement of clinical skills, organizational principles, and care for a small number of clients.
 LEC 1, LAB 120 practicum hours last three weeks of semester.
 Grading is pass/fail.
-Prereqs: NURS 452 and NURS 473.
-Co-reqs: NURS 461W and NURS 464.
+Prereqs: NURS/NUAD 452 and 473.